 If you care for someone who has dementia, a shared activity can make both of you happier and able to enjoy quality time together.

-You can continue with the activities you already enjoy, though they may take longer than they used to.
-Or try new activities, such as the suggestions on this page.
+You can continue with the activities you already enjoy, though they may take longer than they used to, or try new activities.

 Out and about

 Many communities are working to become dementia-friendly, such as the Alzheimer's Society dementia-friendly communities programme.

 This means that organisations and venues may have specialist events and activities for people with dementia, such as: